Alexdiaz711/NFL-Combine-Drills-Project/README.md

 <img src="images/drill_data_dist_fits.png">
 </p>

 It seems like this is an effective method of approximating the distribution of the Combine drill scores.
+Further investigation on the proper techniques are forthcoming after this investigation.
 On to testing the research hypothesis.

 ## Frequentist Hypothesis Testing